Fix These Spots Before It's Too Late

 A small crack in the brick veneer on the exterior of their home is no big deal, right?
 Not always.
 What looks like it can be solved with a cosmetic fix can sometimes indicate a deeper problem with moving foundation.
 Hire a structural engineer immediately to evaluate your home's foundation.
 If caught early, a repair might only cost a few thousand, but if it's too late you're looking at one of the most expensive home repair jobs possible with a whopping $50,000 price tag.

-A can appear completely fine from the front while still crumbling elsewhere.
+A roof can appear completely fine from one side of the house while crumbling on a different side.
 That's why most people end up making the tragic mistake of waiting until they see water leaking through the ceiling to identify roofing issues.
 Water usually enters the attic first, so regularly inspect for stains around the chimney and vents.
 To be on the safe side, have your roof inspected every five years.

 The Septic System